Title: University’s Interpretation of FERPA

 FERPA affords the student the right to consent to disclosures of personally identifiable information contained in the student’s educational records, except to the extent that FERPA authorizes disclosure without consent.
 One exception, which permits disclosure without consent, is disclosure to school officials with legitimate educational interests.
 A school official is defined as a person employed by the university in an administrative, supervisory, academic, or support staff position (including law enforcement unit and health staff); a person or company with whom the university has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or assisting another school official in performing his or her tasks.
 A school official has a legitimate educational interest if the official needs to review an education record in order to fulfill his or her professional responsibility.

-Upon request, the university discloses education records without consent to officials of another school in which a student seeks or intends to enroll.
-The university also discloses education records to organizations conducting studies for educational agencies or institutions under certain circumstances.
+Upon request, the university may disclose education records without consent to officials of another school in which a student seeks or intends to enroll.
+The university may also disclose education records to organizations conducting studies for educational agencies or institutions under certain circumstances.

 - Name (including both maiden name and married name, where applicable)